The Surgery

 On The Big Day

 You and the intended recipient will be admitted to the hospital the day before or the morning of the surgery.
 On the day of the surgery, you’ll be “prepped,” which includes inserting an IV, dressing in a hospital gown, and possibly taking a mild sedative.
 You’ll be wheeled into the operating room.
 The surgeon will greet you and the nurses will get you situated for the surgery.
-The anesthetist will start the anesthesia through the IV, you will count backwards, and “away we go.”
+The anesthetist will start the anesthesia through the IV, you will count backwards, and you will then be unconscious.

 The most common form of living liver donor surgery is “open” hepatectomy.
 That means the surgeon will make a large incision in your abdomen to get access to your liver and remove a portion of it.
 There are different types of incisions, such as an “inverted L” or an “upper midline” (from your breast bone to your navel).
 Be sure you ask your surgeon what type of incision he or she will make so you know what to expect after the surgery.
 (Note that laparoscopic surgical techniques that use much smaller incisions are starting to be used for living liver donation but are not yet common.)